NuroMesh/helm-charts/charts/nurops-event-manager/README.md

 kubectl apply -f sample-k3s-deployment.yaml
 ```

-This will automatically deploy the event-manager chart with the specified configuration.
+This will automatically deploy the nurops-event-manager chart with the specified configuration.
 The chart supports both `HelmChart` and `HelmChartConfig` resources for flexible deployment options.

 ## Development